pinf/loader-js/NOTES.md

       require("http://registry/hostname/path/package1/@/").resolve("main");
     Where '@/' is used to signify that we want to load a special object that can resolve IDs for the specified package ID.
   * Relative dependency IDs for module.declare() were resolved based on bravojs.mainModuleDir whereas they should be resolved based on the path of the module.
-  * The spec could use more wording as to whether functions accept relative and/or absolute module identifiers only
+  * The spec could use more wording as to whether functions accept relative and/or absolute module identifiers only.

+  * The `modules` property for `package.json` is only partially supported and module IDs (keys) must be normalized on server prior to loading.

 Specification Comments